 Two Institute of Jamaica divisions, National Museum Jamaica and the National Gallery of Jamaica, operate branches at the Centre, with permanent and temporary exhibitions and supporting programmes.
-National Gallery West, which is located in the domed building at the back of the Centre, offers four exhibitions per year, of which at least one focuses on the art of Western Jamaica while others are based on exhibitions shown at the National Gallery of Jamaica in Kingston.
+National Gallery West, which is located in the domed building at the back of the Centre, offers three exhibitions per year, of which at least one focuses on the art of Western Jamaica while others are based on exhibitions shown at the National Gallery of Jamaica in Kingston.
 Visitors can look forward to a lively and varied exhibition programme that covers all major aspects of Jamaican art, from the historic to the contemporary and from the traditional to the avant-garde.
 Guided tours are available and educational programmes, including children’s art classes, are being developed.

 National Gallery West, and the Montego Bay Cultural Centre, as of January 6, 2020, are open from Monday to Saturday, 9 am to 5 pm.

 Admission: Ja$ 500 (adult local residents), US$ 8 (overseas guests); Five- year olds are allowed ONLY if accompanied by an adult.
 Uniformed groups from primary and infant schools pay an entry fee of $100, while groups from high schools pay an entry fee of $150.

 For more information, please contact the Centre via email: email@example.com; or phone:1.876.940.6402